 a.
 As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property?
-No b.
-As far as you are aware, has any preventative work for dry rot, wet rot, or damp ever been carried out to your property?
-No c.
-If you have answered yes to 13(a) or (b), do you have any guarantees relating to this work?

 If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property.